fonttools/pyclipper/README.rst

 -  Adaptions to make it work with version 5 written by `Lukas Treyer <http://www.lukastreyer.com>`__,
 -  Adaptions to make it work with version 6.2.1 and PyPI package written by `Gregor Ratajc <http://www.gregorratajc.com>`__,
--  ``SCALING_FACTOR`` removal and additions to documentation by Michael Schwarz,
+-  ``SCALING_FACTOR`` removal and additions to documentation by Michael Schwarz (@Feuermurmel),
--  Bug fix `sympy.Zero` is not a collection by Jamie Bull.
+-  Bug fix `sympy.Zero` is not a collection by Jamie Bull (@jamiebull1),
+-  Travis CI and Appveyor CI integration for continuous builds of wheel packages by Cosimo Lupo (@anthrotype).

 The package is maintained by `Gregor Ratajc <http://www.gregorratajc.com>`__.